kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-bulk-importing.md

 order : 3
 description: Bulk importing data into a Kiji table.
 ---
+Here at Pandforify, we have about a millenia of data collected about our users' listening patterns.

-In cases where there is a significant amount of existing data to load into a Kiji table, it hardly makes sense to do it a row at a time.
-We will show you how to use MapReduce to efficiently import such large amounts of data into Kiji.
+This would take a huge amount of time to load into a Kiji table, when we used a single machine to issue writes to our table, one row at a time.
+Instead we will show you how to use MapReduce to efficiently import such large amounts of data into Kiji.

 <div id="accordion-container">
   <h2 class="accordion-header"> SongMetadataBulkImporter.java </h2>